dansagam/express-react-query-mongo-generator/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). to get started, you have to clone the repo

+## clone the repo

 1. clone the repo $ gh repo clone [Clone the App](https://github.com/dansagam/express-mongo-generator.git)

+### Install the dependencies and create the Environment variable

-2. cd into the directory and install the dependencies.
+cd into the directory and install the dependencies.
 By using the npm install on both the server and the client.

-3. create the env files by copying all in the env.example files
+create the env files by copying all in the env.example files

+### Mongodb

-4. if you have mongodb installed on the machine, you can simply run the npm run server to check the port your app is listening to.
+if you have mongodb installed on the machine, you can simply run the npm run server to check the port your app is listening to.

+### sample data and starting the app

-5. stop the server with the CTRL+C, run the to destroy already inserted data and thereafter, use the npm run data:destroy npm run data:import.
+stop the server with the CTRL+C, run the to destroy already inserted data and thereafter, use the npm run data:destroy npm run data:import.

-6. To start the run npm run dev to run both the react client server and the node server. npm run dev
+To start the run npm run dev to run both the react client server and the node server. npm run dev

+to run the test, run npm run test on the client page

 ## Available Scripts